inducer/modepy/CONTRIBUTING.md

 ### License

 By contributing, you agree that your contributions will be licensed under the same license as the project (the MIT license).
-You should also make sure to add your name to the files you contributed code to.
+You will retain copyright to your contribution.
+To facilitate appropriate tracking, please add your name to the license header that should be present at the top of each file.

 ## Testing